thinker-gao/easy-task/README.md

 </p>

 ## <h4 style="text-align:left">  Project Introduction </h4>
-<p>&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;EasyTask is a PHP resident memory timer Composer package, positioning is consistent with Javascript's setInterval timer effect, you can use it to complete tasks that need to be repeated (such as automatic cancellation of order timeout, asynchronous push of SMS mail, queue / consumer / channel Subscribers, etc.), and even handle Crontab scheduled tasks (such as synchronizing DB data from 1 am to 3 am every day, generating monthly unified reports on the 1st of every month, restarting the nginx server at 10 pm every night, etc.); built-in task abnormal reporting function, You can customize the handling of abnormal errors (such as automatic SMS notification of abnormal errors); it also supports automatic restart of abnormal task exits to make your task run more stable, and the toolkit supports the operation of windows, linux, and mac environments.
+<p>&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;EasyTask is a PHP resident memory timer Composer package, Same effect as Workerman timer, Multiple timers are running in multiple processes at the same time ,you can use it to complete tasks that need to be repeated (such as automatic cancellation of order timeout, asynchronous push of SMS mail, queue / consumer / channel Subscribers, etc.), and even handle Crontab scheduled tasks (such as synchronizing DB data from 1 am to 3 am every day, generating monthly unified reports on the 1st of every month, restarting the nginx server at 10 pm every night, etc.); built-in task abnormal reporting function, You can customize the handling of abnormal errors (such as automatic SMS notification of abnormal errors); it also supports automatic restart of abnormal task exits to make your task run more stable, and the toolkit supports the operation of windows, linux, and mac environments.
 </p>

 ## <h4>   Operating environment </h4>